Site icon The Whistler Insider

 Updated December 27, 2023

-It’s Family Day in BC on Monday, February 19 which has inspired us to put together some activity ideas for families visiting Whistler over the winter.
+It’s Family Day in BC in February, which has inspired us to put together some activity ideas for families visiting Whistler over the winter.
 From zipping down the slopes to zipping through the trees, swapping skis for skates and movie theatres for the forest, here’s how you can spend the day with the fam jam in Whistler.
 You might also find some activities are doing discounts (some are even free) over this long weekend, so visit Whistler.com’s Family Day page to see what’s happening.

-Public service announcement – these ideas could also double up for some unique Valentine’s Day experiences too!
+Public service announcement – these ideas could also double up for some unique Valentine’s Day experiences!

 Sled the Snow Zone